NEKalashnik22/Aska/README.md

-Aska is a small project that was made by me using azure ai its a test that determines your future career path based pn your intereats and personality.
+Aska is a small project made using Azure AI it's a test that determines your future career path based on your interests and personality.
-Probably won't improve it in the future but none the leaa it was a fun project.
+I probably won't improve it in the future but it was a fun project.